-When recycled, PP can be used to make landscaping border, battery cases, brooms, bins, and trays.
+When recycled, PP can be used to make landscaping borders, battery cases, brooms, bins, and trays.
 Unfortunately, only 3% of PP plastics get recycled in the United States yearly!
 Many will end up in landfills and will take 20-30 years to decompose.
-There can also be additives in PP which may contain toxins such as lead and cadmium which can be harmful to biosystems.

 Scientists estimate there are more than 8.3 billion plastic straws polluting the shorelines around the world.
 These single-use plastic straws are wreaking havoc in our waterways and killing marine life.
 Plastic straws are difficult to recycle due to their thin and bendable shape causing them to fall into the cracks of recycling machinery.

 Conclusion: Polypropylene is recyclable and safe to be reused.
 There has been little demand to recycle #5 polypropylene due to its low worth and cheap production, but more and more recycling providers are beginning to accept it.

 You can reduce your PP use by opting for alternatives to single-use plastic straws by switching to reusable drinking straws.
 Reusable water bottles will also prevent plastic bottle tops from ending up in the landfill.
 Cloth diapers are a viable and reusable alternative to disposable diapers.